SineadMorris/ushr/cran-comments.md

   antiretroviral (14:124)
   biphasic (14:36)

-The words antiretroviral and biphasic are the correct technical terms.
+Response: in this case the words antiretroviral and biphasic are the correct technical terms.

 ## Downstream dependencies